 State universities in Kansas follow Qualified Admissions (QA) criteria when admitting undergraduate students.
 These criteria are set by the Kansas Board of Regents, the governing body for the six state universities.
 The purpose of QA is to enhance success at the university level by ensuring students are prepared for the rigors of a university education.
 The institutions that use QA for admission are: Emporia State University, Fort Hays State University, Kansas State University, Pittsburg State University, University of Kansas, and Wichita State University.

-New Qualified Admissions changes are expected to go into effect for 2021 high school graduates.
-For more information, please see the Frequently Asked Questions guide to the anticipated changes.
+Qualified Admissions requirements have changed for 2021 high school graduates.
+For more information, please see the Frequently Asked Questions guide to these changes.

 The Kansas Board of Regents has statutory authority to enact rules and regulations for admission to state universities.
 The Qualified Admissions Rules and Regulations were enacted to implement K.S.A.
 76-717, the statute that details undergraduate admissions standards for state universities.